p2xai/nighty-gif-optimize/README.md

 - Adjust compression level with the `--lossy` parameter
 - Modify playback speed with the `--speed` parameter (broken dgaf to fix, setpts sucks ass)
 - Persistent storage option for optimized GIFs
-- Automatic upload to litterbox.catbox.moe for files over Discord's 8MB limit
+- Automatic upload to litterbox.catbox.moe for files that exceed the configured size limit (default 8MB)
 - Speed modification to make GIFs faster or slower

 ## Requirements